Skip to Main Content

 The Touro University System is committed to helping students afford the opportunity for a valuable education.
 In order for Touro to determine eligibility for its financial aid programs, all students except international students must complete the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa.
 Financial aid is provided through college, state, and federal funds for scholarships, grants, loans, and employment.
 Awards are designed to recognize scholastic achievement, service, and/or demonstrated need.
 The variety of financial aid programs available allows many students to greatly reduce their educational costs while attending Touro University.

 It is the student’s responsibility to request, complete, and submit all forms with necessary documentation for all financial aid programs, including scholarships, in a timely manner.
-Students who would have otherwise been eligible may not receive funding when they fail to timely submit documents.
+Students who would have otherwise been eligible may not receive funding when they fail to submit documents in a timely fashion.
 These awards are not granted retroactively and are subject to the availability of funds.

 Financial aid awards are not guaranteed and may be reduced or cancelled after being offered or disbursed to students.
 Financial aid awards are subject to all revisions in federal, state and institutional policies, availability of funds, changes in enrollment, changes in housing status, as well as updates in FAFSA information, failure to meet minimum grade requirements, failure to complete the semester, and failure to timely submit all required documentation.